MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Update-Help.md

 This example lists modules that support Updatable Help.
 The command uses the module's **HelpInfoUri** property to identify modules that support Updatable Help.
-The **HelpInfoUri** property contains an address that's redirected when the `Update-Help` cmdlet is run.
+The **HelpInfoUri** property contains a URL that's redirected when the `Update-Help` cmdlet is run.

 ```powershell
 Get-Module -ListAvailable | Where-Object -Property HelpInfoUri